digitalspring/whitepaper/whitepaper.md

 use cases in which the sender knows the exact recipients beforehand.
 Namely, he needs to:

-- specify each recipient manually
+- specify each recipient manually and
-- authenticate to each recipient individually to allow for authenticity and deniability of his messages at the same time,
+- authenticate to each recipient individually to allow for authenticity and deniability of his messages at the same time.

-This is different from public or semi-public communication channels which are not defined by their list of members but rather a common topic of interest, i.e. channels to which recipients can subscribe at their own discretion, such as online forums and blogs.
+This is different from public or semi-public communication channels which are not defined by their list of members but rather in terms of a common topic of interest, i.e. channels to which recipients can subscribe at their own discretion, such as online forums and blogs.^[At the same time, these are also the communication channels whose audiences will generally be the largest.]
 There, the sender doesn't know the exact audience when sending his message and doesn't decide on each recipient individually.
-However, as noted earlier, as the number of recipients will generally also be larger, his notion of privacy will also be different and he won't expect authenticity and deniability at the same time.
+However, as noted earlier, his notion of privacy will also be different and he won't expect authenticity and deniability at the same time.

 Hence, to allow for large audiences, pairwise authentication could: